cloudflare/cloudflare-docs-engine/src/content/learning/security-model.md

 Now, the usual problem with using performance metrics to detect Spectre attacks is that sometimes you get false positives.
 Sometimes, a legitimate program behaves really badly.
 You can't go around shutting down every app that has bad performance.

 Luckily, we don't have to.
 Instead, we can choose to reschedule any Worker with suspicious performance metrics into its own process.
-As I described above, we can't do this with every Worker, because the overhead would be too high.
+As we described above, we can't do this with every Worker, because the overhead would be too high.
 But, it's totally fine to process-isolate just a few Workers, defensively.
 If the Worker is legitimate, it will keep operating just fine, albeit with a little more overhead.
 Fortunately for us, the nature of our platform is such that we can reschedule a Worker into its own process at basically any time.

 In fact, fancy performance-counter based triggering may not even be necessary here.
 If a Worker merely uses a large amount of CPU time per event, then the overhead of isolating it in its own process is relatively less, because it switches context less often.
 So, we might as well use process isolation for any Worker that is CPU-hungry.